 Born 1983 in Putten, The Netherlands.
-Lives and works in Helsinki, Finland and in Amsterdam, The Netherlands.
+Lives and works in Helsinki, Finland.

 "In the nineteenth century, German Romantic painters often depicted human figures in the landscape as symbols of spiritual poles — axis mundis — to the heavens.
 Ligtermoet’s photographs, absent of human figures, symbolically paint the viewer into the frame as the connector moving through each place, seeing from the same viewpoint."